| History Walter Dandy was the first to

 present with obvious tumor dissemination at the time of diagnosis or those whose

 major medical problems contraindicate an open surgical procedure.
+With the increasing use of

 computed tomography (CT) scanning and especially, magnetic resonance imaging